emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

 But the original question was whether we should abandon the ADT in an object-oriented language for the design of domain objects in favor of "`Anemic Domain Model`_"?
 And should we sacrifice all the benefits of Domain-Driven Design for the sake of the convenience of a particular implementation of relationship resolving?

+Object-oriented `model of polymorphism does an important thing - dependency injection <https://youtu.be/TMuno5RZNeE?t=33m30s>`__.
+With the abandonment of the object-oriented model, the issue of dependency injection remains open.

     The bottom, bottom line here is simply this.
     OO programming is good, when you know what it is.
     Functional programming is good when you know what it is.